-Land application area the area over which treated wastewater is applied is also called the disposal area On-site sewage management (OSSM) treatment and use of all wastewater generated within a household, completely within the boundary of the premises Sewage wastewater and human waste arising from domestic premises and may contain waste arising from toilets and similar fixtures, showers, baths, hand basins, clothes washing machines, laundry tubs, kitchen sinks and dishwashers.
+Land application area the area over which treated wastewater (effluent) is applied via land application system, also referred to as the disposal area.
+On-site sewage management (OSSM) treatment and application to land of all wastewater generated within a household, within the boundary of the premises.
+Also known as onsite sewage management systems (OSMS) sewage management facility (SMF) or septic system and includes greywater management and compost toilets.
+Sewage wastewater and human waste arising from domestic premises and may contain waste arising from toilets and similar fixtures, showers, baths, hand basins, clothes washing machines, laundry tubs, kitchen sinks and dishwashers.
 Sewage includes blackwater and greywater but not stormwater Sewage management any activity carried out for the purpose of holding or processing, or reusing or otherwise disposing of, sewage or by-products of sewage Sewage management facility (SMF) a human waste storage facility or a waste treatment device intended to process sewage (clause 3 Local Government (General) Regulation 2005).
-Silver Bullet Colloquial term for the document: Environment & Health Protection Guidelines, On-site Sewage Management for Single Households (Department of Local Government, 1998) Sludge mainly organic semi-solid product produced by wastewater treatment processes Wastewater liquid waste containing solids generated by a domestic premises and includes sewage, greywater and blackwater Waterless composting toilet (humus closet, biological toilet) waterless system that uses the principle of composting to break down human excreta to a humus-type material.
-The liquid fraction is evaporated or directed to an appropriate management system Wet composting toilet treats all household wastewater and putrescible household organic solid wastes such as food waste.
+See also OSSM definition.
+Silver Bullet Colloquial term for the document: Environment &amp; Health Protection Guidelines, On-site Sewage Management for Single Households (Department of Local Government, 1998) Sludge mainly organic semi-solid product produced by wastewater treatment processes Wastewater liquid waste generated by a domestic premises and includes sewage, greywater and blackwater Waterless composting toilet (humus closet, biological toilet) waterless system that uses the principle of composting to break down human excreta to a humus-type material.
+The liquid fraction is evaporated or directed to an appropriate land application system.
+Wet composting toilet treats all household wastewater and putrescible household organic solid wastes such as food waste.
 Uses the principle of aerobic composting to break down the solid waste; the liquid component is directed to a land application system after passing through the pile of solids